Criminal Justice and Security Management Industry Advisory Board Members

 Harmon holds a Masters of Arts Degree in Criminal Justice and Public Administration from Webster University in St. Louis, and a Bachelor of Science Degree from Northeast Missouri State (now Truman State University) in Kirksville, Missouri.
 Harmon has been a Danforth Foundation Fellow at the John F. Kennedy School of Government at Harvard University.
 He also is a graduate of the FBI Academy in Quantico, Virginia.

-A believer in community service, Harmon has served on a number of boards, including: the Board of Directors of the American Association of Industrial Management, member of the St. Louis Science Center., the United Way, St. Louis Symphony, Missouri Botanical Garden, Fair St. Louis, and the Board of Trustees at Webster University.
+A believer in community service, Harmon has served on a number of boards, including: the Board of Directors of the American Association of Industrial Management, member of the St. Louis Science Center., the United Way, St. Louis Symphony, Missouri Botanical Garden, and Fair St. Louis, and the Board of Trustees at Webster University.
 He also served as Vice Chair of the Criminal Justice Committee for the U.S. Conference of Mayors.

 Harmon received numerous awards for his achievements in public service.
 He was the recipient of four Chief of Police Letters of Commendation for outstanding performance of duty.
 The St. Vincent Home, which serves abused and abandoned children, presented him with its "Reach Out" award in 1992, the same year he received the Dr. Martin Luther King, Jr. Life and Legacy Award.
 The Missouri Police Chiefs Association named him the 1995 Police Chief of the Year.
 In 1998, Mayor Harmon received a certificate of appreciation from the St. Louis Public Schools Community Education Centers and was recognized in 1999 with the Distinguished Chairman's Award by the Dr. Martin Luther King State Celebration Committee.

-Harmon, also a native of St. Louis, and the father of four grown children.
+Harmon was born and raised in St. Louis.
+He is married to Janet Kelley-Harmon, also a native of St. Louis, and the father of four grown children.
 He also has nine grandchildren and one great-grandchild.